pdicerbo/MyDotFiles/README.md

   - for a wireless connection, copy an example of cfg file from /etc/netctl/examples/wireless-wpa into /etc/netctl
   - modify the file and exec *netctl start my_profile*
   - test the connection e.g. with *ping www.google.com*
-- exec *timedatectl set-ntp true* to ensure the system clock is accurate
+- to ensure the system clock is accurate, exec:
+  - *timedatectl set-ntp true*
-- perform these preliminary operations to partition the disk (by means of *fdisk -l*), mount it, install the basic packages and the *arch-chroot* into new system (adapt opportunely the partitions ids):
+- perform these preliminary operations to partition the disk, mount it, install the basic packages and the *arch-chroot* into new system (tipically the operations are the following, adapt opportunely the partitions ids):
+  - *fdisk -l*
+  - *fdisk /dev/sda*
+  - *n .... w*
   - *mkfs.ext4 /dev/sda1*
   - *mkswap /dev/sda2*
   - *swapon /dev/sda2*